lmorg/murex/builtins/core/textmanip/README.md

 # Builtins: `textmanip`

-A bunch of builtins for text manipulation.
+A bunch of builtins for text manipulation within arrays